AimzAmmar/accepton-php/README.md

 Your `HTTPClient` and `MessageFactory` can then be auto-discovered using [Puli][puli].

-See the [list of HTTP clients][httpclients] and the [list of message factories][factories] to choose from.
+See the [list of HTTP clients][httpclients]  to choose from.
 Also, the HTTPlug project has [quick start instructions][clients] for a number of the clients.

 ### Using Service Discovery